 That's true to some extent.
 However, it's also true that social pressures and influences are also at play.
 Although that may be true, the average online ring purchase is ±0.75 carats.

 Be that as it may, Big Girls Prefer Big Diamonds like this 8.10 carat from Brian Gavin.
 Isn't that the most spectacular diamond you've ever seen?

 How Much Should You Spend?

 We hope that you find this diamond buying tutorial useful and that you share it with your friends.
-In the event that you're searching for an engagement ring, feel free to use our Diamond Concierge Service.
-Our services are absolutely free for consumers and we love helping people find the right diamond.
+If you're searching for an engagement ring, feel free to use our Diamond Concierge Service.
+Our services are free for consumers, and we love helping people find the right diamond.